nirgeier/AnsibleLabs/Labs/001-verify-ansible/README.md

 ---

-<h3>Test Ansible configuration</h3>
+## 09. Test Ansible configuration

-- Now we are ready to start play with Ansible!
+- Now we are ready to start play with `Ansible`!

-## 09. Check Ansible configuration

-- The first step is to test Ansible configuration
+- The first step is to test `Ansible` configuration
     ```sh
     # Verify that Ansible is installed correctly
     docker exec ansible-controller ansible --version